awesomeshield/awesomeshield.github.io/content/tutorials/buzzer/text.md

 #### awesome.buzzer.*turnOff()*

-The `turnOn()` function turns the buzzer off, so that it stops making a sound.
+The `turnOff()` function turns the buzzer off, so that it stops making a sound.

 #### awesome.buzzer.*beep(int millis, int frequency)*

-The `beep()` function turns the buzzer on at a certain frequency, waits, and then turns it off again.
+The `beep()` function turns the buzzer on at a certain frequency, waits for a certain numebr of milliseconds, and then turns it off again.

 *Inputs:* It takes two inputs `millis` and `frequency`.
 Both are `int`s. `Millis` is the number of milliseconds the buzzer will beep for. `frequency` controls how high pitched the sound will be.